PhilipAubert/congenial-pancake/README.md

 ## Research

-Seeing as I hadn't implemented this exact feature before, I wanted to see what others had done to implement similiar things.
+As I hadn't implemented this exact feature before, I wanted to see what others had done to implement similiar things.
 I decided to paste the whole assignment into ChatGPT to see what it would cook up.
 It cooked up a python script where it explained that by using **semaphores** it could easily create a function to achieve the desired result.